Immortalise/SearchAnything/README.md

 - [ ] Support image query.
 - [ ] Autonomous monitoring of file changes and automatic add/delete files into database when files are added/deleted.
 - [ ] Support for semantic search of audio resources.
+- [ ] Test ImageBind model.

 ### Text Semantic Search

 - [ ] Support for .pptx and .docx formats.
 - [ ] Integration with BM25 and Exact search.

+## Related work

+Note the recent Github library: [Semantra](https://github.com/freedmand/semantra) is similar to our SearchAnything and aims to facilitate semantic search of documents.
+SearchAnything differs from Semantra in the following ways:

+* flexible file support: SearchAnything supports not only text files (PDF, TXT, MD), but also images (e.g. JPG, JPEG, PNG).
+We are constantly working on expanding the range of supported file types.
+* Integration of different AI models: SearchAnything integrates different AI models based on the Sentence Transformer library.
+This approach ensures a powerful and versatile semantic understanding of a wide range of data.
+* User-friendly interface: SearchAnything is equipped with a native interface provided by Streamlit, which is designed to be very friendly for non-technical users.

 ## Authors